neondatabase/website/content/docs/guides/neon-github-integration.md

 The following example applications utilize GitHub Actions workflows to create and delete branches in Neon.
 These examples can serve as references when building your own workflows.

 <Admonition type="note">
-The Neon GitHub integration sets a `NEON_API_KEY` secret and a `PROJECT_ID` variable in your GitHub repository.
-These example apps may use additional or different variables and secrets.
-As you build your workflows, you may also require additional or different variables and secrets.
+The Neon GitHub integration configures a `NEON_API_KEY` secret and a `PROJECT_ID` variable in your GitHub repository.
+Depending on the specific example application, additional or different variables and secrets may have been used.
+As you develop your workflows, you might also need to incorporate various other variables and secrets.
 </Admonition>

 <DetailIconCards>